EmirhanSerin1/Well_Weather/README.md

 This is a weather app interface made using flutter.
 I could connect a weather database but I just wanted it to be an interface.
-If I want to publish it in appstore or playstore, I can edit it
+If I want to publish it in appstore or playstore, I can edit it.
+You can view screenshots of the application at assets/screenshots